 Child Neurology Society announces an award for basic or clinical research by promising young investigators who are members of the Society.
 Applications will be judged on the basis of originality, scientiﬁc merit, succinctness and relevance.
-The recipient of the award will receive a grant-in-aid of $20,000. www.childneurologysociety.org/dodgeresearchgrant
+The recipient of the award will receive a grant-in-aid. www.childneurologysociety.org/dodgeresearchgrant

 Tuberous Sclerosis Alliance endeavors to stimulate, support and coordinate research that will lead to a cure for tuberous sclerosis complex (TSC), while improving the lives of those affected.
 The TS Alliance Research Grants Program aims to support basic research relevant to TSC and scientific studies that accelerate the translation of basic research findings into clinical impact for those affected by TSC. www.tsalliance.org

 LGS Foundation’s seed grant program awards one-year research grants up to $30,000 and two-year grants up to $50,0000 (including no more than 10% in indirect costs) to young investigators, physician residents, and clinicians who are interested in studying Lennox-Gastaut Syndrome.
 Their seed grants are intended to help researchers explore novel ideas and answer questions related to the clinical aspects, therapies and/or genetic causes of LGS. www.lgsfoundation.org

 Epilepsy Research Connection (ERC) is a growing group of non-profit and government organizations focused on providing funding for epilepsy related research.
 The ERC website provides a single place for researchers to search for funding. www.epilepsyresearchconnection.org